[Original version May 2, 2017; updated April 11, 2019]

 - Taiwan: On December 2, 2016, then-President-elect Trump broke with nearly four decades of presidential precedent and communicated with the President of Taiwan, Tsai Ing-wen.
 (Since 1979, the United States has not officially recognized Taiwan.)
 In the days after the call, news broke that the Trump Organization was considering expanding to Taiwan.
 While the Trump Organization denied any such plans, the Mayor of Taoyuan—the city where the Organization supposedly wants to build—confirmed a September 8, 2016 visit from a representative of the Trump Organization to talk about expansion.

 - Chinese Trademarks: Although President Trump’s phone call with the President of Taiwan caused tension in the U.S.-China relationship, in February 2017 President Trump reaffirmed the U.S. commitment to the so-called “One China Policy.”
 Within a week of this announcement, the Chinese government granted the Trump Organization long-coveted Chinese trademarks for the “Trump” brand.
-As of June 2017, the New York Times reported that President Trump had 123 trademarks registered and provisionally approved (meaning they will be approved within three months if there are no objections) in China.
+As of June 2017, the New York Times reported that President Trump had 123 trademarks registered and provisionally approved (meaning they would be approved within three months if there were no objections) in China.
 While there is no direct evidence of a quid pro quo, and some commentators have suggested alternative explanations for the Chinese government’s decision, a number of factors—the suspicious timing, the unusual speed with which the trademarks were granted, and the mere fact that a foreign government conferred on the President’s business a benefit worth millions of dollars—together raise serious concerns.
 Similarly, Ivanka Trump’s company had over 40 trademark applications pending in China in 2017 (she closed the company in 2018).
-On April 6, Ms. Trump—who remains an important adviser to her father on China related issues—dined with Chinese President Xi Jinping at Mar-a-Lago.
+On April 6, Ms. Trump—who remains an important adviser to her father on China-related issues—dined with Chinese President Xi Jinping at Mar-a-Lago.
 That same day China granted her company three provisional trademarks (which had been filed with the Chinese authorities before President Trump was elected president).
 On May 21, 2018, China approved seven more of Ivanka Trump’s trademarks; the close proximity of this announcement to President Trump’s surprise declaration that his administration would lift sanctions on Chinese telecommunications company ZTE (which, as noted above, has been sanctioned by the US for illegally transferring US high-technology components to sanctioned regimes) has raised concerns that China’s favorable decision on Ivanka Trump’s trademarks was used as a way to influence President Trump’s position on ZTE.
-And in October 2018, China granted preliminary approval for another 16 of Ivanka Trump’s trademarks.
+China granted preliminary approval for 16 of Ivanka Trump’s trademarks in October 2018 (bringing the total to 34 for the year) and granted another five in January 2019 amid ongoing, high-stakes trade talks.

 - Membership in Trump Golf Clubs: Among the members of Trump golf clubs (who pay initiation fees that can exceed $100,000), there are at least 50 executives whose companies hold federal contracts, and 21 lobbyists and trade group officials.
 While many of these memberships may pre-date Trump’s election, individuals with a vested influence in influencing U.S. government are nonetheless paying substantial sums to businesses controlled by the President’s family, and from which the President directly benefits.
 Indeed, according to media reports, club members use the access to the President that membership affords in order to “influence the President on policy[.]”